VISIT OUR ART STORE ▶

 Staining vs. Non-Staining Pigments

-- Staining pigments (like Winsor Blue): Lifting is harder.
+• Staining pigments (like Winsor Blue): much harder to lift

-- Non-staining or granulating pigments (like Cobalt Blue Deep): Lifting is easier, especially with Lifting Prep.
+• Non-staining or granulating pigments (like Cobalt Blue Deep): lift easily, especially with Lifting Preparation

-- You want soft clouds, highlights, or controlled textures
+• Creating clouds, highlights, or controlled soft textures

 Final Thoughts

-It doesn't change how your paint flows, but it gives you more flexibility and protects your paper in the process.
+It doesn’t alter paint flow, yet it provides greater flexibility and protects the paper throughout the process.